DistributedComputing/CM/README.md

 You may also be interested in:
 - [latex-libs](https://github.com/MatthieuPerrin/latex-libs): the graphical/style library used here
-- [Main organization](https://github.com/LangagesEtAutomates/): additional resources for exercises and labs
+- [Main organization](https://github.com/DistributedComputing/): additional resources for exercises and labs
-- [Calculabilité et Complexité](https://github.com/CalculabiliteEtComplexite): a course on Turing machines, computability, and complexity